whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     table(data2$Gender)

-This alerts us to the fact that data in the Gender column has not been entered consistently, which we might have already spotted from viewing the object in RStudio.
+This alerts us to the fact that data in the Gender column has not been entered consistently, which you might have already spotted from viewing the object in RStudio.

 To fix this, we can make sure `F` and `M` are used throughout; this